wml-frc/WML/README.md

   tasks.check.dependsOn(':wml:check')
 ```

-- And include the wml gradle file in the bottom line of your settings.gradle:
+- And include the wml gradle file in the bottom line of your `settings.gradle`:
 ```gradle
 include 'wml', '4788' // replace with your teamnumber, or however you have gradle setup
 ```